bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 at `/dev/sda`.
 A [network block device][nbd-general] enables a remote machine to provide the content of a block device on a system across the network.
-**This post describes how to create a network block device on Android to use storage on a remote server.**
 This post is motivated by a class project and describes how to modify Android's Linux kernel to include `nbd` and build the user-space `nbd` client as an ARM executable.